Clearing advice for international and EU students

 Research courses before results day

-To prepare for the possibility of having to use Clearing, find courses you can apply through Clearing on the UCAS website.
+To prepare for the possibility of having to use Clearing, find courses you can apply through Clearing using our Clearing course search from 1st July every year.
+You can filter the results by subject, location, grades and even see your chance of acceptance.

 Find university contacts

 To use Clearing, you have to contact universities by phone or email.
-Look for Clearing contact numbers on the UCAS website – there'll usually be a number for students calling from outside the UK.
+You'll find the Clearing contact numbers through our Clearing course search, on university profiles and university websites – there'll usually be a number for students calling from outside the UK.

 Talk to universities or use online chat methods